BrandwatchLtd/slipstream-actions/README.md

 # Slipstream Actions

-A collection of GitHub Actions for working with Slipstream
+A collection of GitHub Actions for working with Slipstream.
+A full end-to-end example can be seen on the [slipstream-actions-example](https://github.com/BrandwatchLtd/slipstream-actions-example/blob/master/.github/workflows/build.yaml) repository.

+## Actions

-## Install CLI
+### Install CLI

 The `install-cli` action downloads and installs the Slipstream CLI.
 Useful for deployment requests, or querying for information about services and artifacts.
 NB: Requires the gcloud CLI to be installed and configured for authentication.